Gorizia, Italy Guide

 Day Trips

-1 hour by car Aquileia, a UNESCO World Heritage site, was one of the largest and wealthiest cities of the early Roman Empire.
+Aquileia, a UNESCO World Heritage site, was one of the largest and richest cities of the early Roman Empire.
 Explore the remains of the Roman forum, the patriarchal basilica with its stunning mosaic floor, and the archaeological museum.
-Discover the rich history and cultural heritage of this ancient city.
+Discover the rich history of this ancient city.

-1.5 hours by car Udine, the historical capital of Friuli, is a charming city with a Venetian feel.
-Climb to the Udine Castle for panoramic views, explore the Piazza Libertà, considered the most beautiful Venetian square on the mainland, and admire the Tiepolo frescoes in the Duomo.
-Enjoy the relaxed atmosphere and sample local Friulian cuisine.
+45 minutes by car Udine, the historical capital of Friuli, is a charming city with a rich artistic and cultural heritage.
+Climb to the top of Udine Castle for panoramic views, explore the Piazza Libertà, considered the most beautiful Venetian square on the mainland, and admire the Tiepolo frescoes in the Duomo.

 Travel Time